 Notes From The Field: Visiting Hawley Hamlet

-This blog post is a continuation of the Site Visits series where I visit relevant development projects (ecovillages, agrihoods, hamlets, community gardens, cohousing communities, etc) to get fresh ideas for the Bennington Agrihood.
+This blog post is a continuation of the Site Visits series where I visit relevant development projects (ecovillages, agrihoods, community gardens, cohousing & conservation communities, etc) to get fresh ideas for the Bennington Agrihood.
 Site visit #4 of the year was to Hawley Hamlet all the way down in Lincoln, NE.

-Hawley Hamlet is a unique site to visit for someone studying master-planned developments because it is not master-planned!
+Hawley Hamlet Neighborhood Garden is a unique site to visit for someone studying master-planned developments because it is not master-planned!
 No, in fact it’s quite the opposite: a case study in how to incrementally develop in an urban context.

 Hawley Hamlet is located on one city block (2 acres) in the heart of Lincoln.
-It is geographically bounded by 25th Street to the West, 26th Street to the East, U Street to the North and T Street to the South.
+It is geographically bounded by North 25th Street to the West, North 26th Street to the East, U Street to the North and T Street to the South.

 The Site Tour, Etc.